Spend policies

 Policy enforcement logic

-The server checks policies in this order on every purchase:
+The server checks policies in this order on every purchase and metered call:

 - Blocked types: If